bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/hashcash-and-bit-gold.md

 The candidate string can be anything, I guess.
 It doesn't really matter, but let's just say a random string of numbers.
 And then with a proof of work or a secure benchmark function, as you just explained, that's how Nixarbo called it in his paper, I believe.
-At least in one of his posts, he very specifically
+At least in one of his posts, he very specifically called it that.

-Speaker 2: 00:30:03

-called it that.

-Speaker 0: 00:30:03

-Yeah, I think in

-Speaker 1: 00:30:04
+Speaker 1: 00:30:03

-the post I read, he just used all of the terms, but then made this benchmark a more specific definition.
+Yeah, I think in the post I read, he just used all of the terms, but then made this benchmark a more specific definition.

 Speaker 0: 00:30:11